rdkcentral/firebolt-certification-suite/cypress/fixtures/customReportData.md

 # Overview
-The JSON structure is used to define custom footer content and custom metadata for various pages in a web application.
+The JSON structure is used to define custom footer content and custom metadata for various pages in a report.

+## Loading the JSON Data
+The JSON data will be loaded first from `configModule/fixtures/external/objects/customReportData.json`.
+If it is not available in the `configModule`, it will be loaded from the local JSON file `cypress/fixtures/customReportData.json`.

 ## Fields
 `customFooter`